mirinkinen/book-store-clean-architecture/PackageByFeature/README.md

 - Does not need Dependency Inversion, but can use it.
 - Screams something about the context.
 - All the code for the context is in the same place.
+- More classes can be marked as internal, since they are not referenced outside this package.

 ## Cons